 The district nurse will make an appointment for an intake visit at your home.
 She will explain how things work with the free clinic and fill in your baby's medical record.
 She will also answer any guestions you might haveabout care and feeding.
 At the clinic, the physician and the nurse will give you advice about feeding, care and parenting.
 Your child will receive regular physical examinations and may also get vaccinated against certain diseases there.

 Where can I go for...

 More information about breastfeeding

-Lactation specialists Kraamzorg de Waarden

-phone: (088) 130 17 17 (Mon-Fri during office hours) (088) 130 17 18 (Sat and Sun and holidays: from 10:00-12:00)
+Lactation specialists Kraamzorg de Waarden phone: (088) 130 17 17 Monday - Friday during office hours) (except holidays)

-La Leche League Nederland (information on breastfeeding) phone: (0111) 41 31 89 www.lalecheleague.nl and safe sleep www.opvoeden.nl
+La Leche League Nederland (information on breastfeeding) www.borstvoeding.nl and safe sleep